Matrix Algebras with a Certain Compression Property II: Algebras of Type II

 \subsection{Type II Algebras with Linked Projections}

 Consider now the type II algebras $\mc{A}$ for which the triples $\Omega=(d,k,\bigoplus_{i=1}^m\mc{V}_i)$ in $\mc{F}_{II}(\mc{A})$ are such that $Q_{1\Omega}$ and $Q_{3\Omega}$ are linked.
 It will be shown in Theorem~\ref{case II - linked case implies LR theorem} that all projection compressible algebras of this form are unitizations of $\mc{LR}$-algebras.
-The proof of this result requires a careful analysis of the upper triangular blocks in the semi-simple part of the algebra in question.
-The crux of this analysis is the following lemma.
+The proof of this result requires a careful analysis of the upper triangular blocks in the semi-simple part of the algebra.
+The following lemma is the crux of this analysis.